kse-bd8338bbe006/lab-env-setup/local-k8s/docs/setup-lab.md

 - **Username:** `admin`
 - **Password:** the value from the command above

-First we need to create two project in argocd:
-- one with the name "infra" for infra related components like opa gatekeeper that we will use later
-- second one for the service.
+The cluster uses two ArgoCD projects — `infra` and `applications` — which are automatically created by the bootstrap pattern (see [Deploy via bootstrap](#deploy-via-bootstrap)).
+You do not need to create them manually.

 ArgoCD **Projects** provide logical grouping of applications and are important from a security perspective.
 Each project defines a set of allowed Kubernetes resources (via RBAC) that applications within it can create.
 This enforces least-privilege access per project:

 - **`infra`** project — may need elevated permissions such as configuring admission controller webhooks, CRDs, ClusterRoles, and namespace-level policies
-- **`services`** project — regular microservices only need a limited set of permissions:
+- **`applications`** project — regular microservices only need a limited set of permissions:
   - Deployments
   - Services
   - Ingresses
   - Secrets
   - ConfigMaps

 Projects are especially useful in multi-team environments where multiple teams deploy to the same cluster.
 By combining Kubernetes namespaces, RBAC, and ArgoCD project configurations, you can enforce the **least-privilege principle** — each team can only deploy to their own namespaces and create only the resource types they need.
- The projects roles has set of the permissions that restrict what resources can be created/patched/deleted basd on the k8s RBAC and the code which is synced.
- And we can grant CI system the specific access to project applications, it muse be associated with JWT.
-And we can use it to grant oidc groups a specific access to project applications
+Project roles define permissions that restrict what resources can be created, patched, or deleted based on Kubernetes RBAC and the synced code.
+You can also grant a CI system specific access to project applications via JWT, or grant OIDC groups access to project applications.

- Recomendation: do not use default project created argocd from the box, create your own that you will be use.
+> **Recommendation:** Do not use the `default` project that ArgoCD creates out of the box — always create your own.

 Go to settings / repo